nugrohosam/nodesocketio/Readme.md

-## Try this project free with your fiends, example with chat
+## Try this project free with your friends, example with chat
 - link : https://socket.nugrohosamiyono.com